saadkhan960/Nova_AI/README.md

 # Nova AI

 An AI-powered chat application developed in Flutter, integrating Gemini AI to deliver real-time, interactive conversations.
-Nova AI offers a modern, user-friendly interface with features like persistent chat history, smart suggestions, and dynamic message handling for an enhanced chat experience.
+Nova AI offers a modern, user-friendly interface with features like persistent chat history, smart suggestions, dynamic message handling, and even **image analysis capabilities** for an enhanced and versatile chat experience.

 ## Getting Started